pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     In order of preference, pandoc will look for Lua filters in

-     1. a specified full or relative path
+     1. a specified full or relative path,

      2. `$DATADIR/filters` where `$DATADIR` is the user data directory (see `--data-dir`, above).